Gas chamber: Lithuania

 In 1937–1940, Lithuania operated a gas chamber in Aleksotas within the First Fort of the Kaunas Fortress.
 Previous executions were carried out by hanging or by shooting.
 However, these methods were viewed as brutal and in January 1937, the criminal code was amended to provide execution by gas which at the time was viewed as more civilized and humane.
 Lithuania considered and rejected execution by poison.
 Unlike the American or German model the Lithuanian gas chamber, built out of bricks, worked by inputting compressed lethal gas from an external storage cylinder (Černevičiūtė 2014).
 The first execution was carried on July 27, 1937: Bronius Pogužinskas, age 37, convicted of murder of five people from a Jewish family.
 Historian Sigita Černevičiūtė counted at least nine executions in the gas chamber, though records are incomplete and fragmentary.
 Of the nine, eight were convicted of murder.
 One of these, Aleksandras Maurušaitis, was also convicted of anti-government actions during the 1935 Suvalkija strike.
-The last known execution took place on May 19, 1940 for robbery.
+The last known execution took place on May 19, 1940, for robbery.
 The fate of the gas chamber after the occupation by the Soviet Union in June 1940 is unclear.

 Soviet Union

-According to Zhirnov, Soviet NKVD commander Isay Berg adapted vans with the storage compartment sealed and exhaust redirected inside it.
+As historian Robert Gellately pointed out, "the Soviets sometimes used a gas van (dushegubka), as in Moscow during the 1930s [...], but had no gas chambers."
+In interrogations in the late 1930s, NKVD officers had testified that special trucks called "soul takers" (dushegubki) were supposed to carry prisoners to their executions but instead gassed them on their way by channeling exhaust fumes into the compartment where the prisoners were held.
+Author Tomasz Kizny assumes that they were in use while NKVD officer Isai Berg oversaw the executions at Butovo (October 1937 to 4 August 1938).

+Berg is quoted that "there was no other way to execute so many people".
+According to yet another contemporary this was only a precautionary method aimed at preventing riots.
+Historian Igal Halfin notes, that execution by gas is never mentioned in other Soviet sources, and it contradicts the Soviet practice of individualized executions.